Open-Technology-Foundation/dejavu.ai/README.md

-# dejavu.ai
+# DéjàVu GPT-3 Terminal
-Bring GPT-3 directly to your terminal command-line with this light-weight python program!
+Bring the power of GPT-3 directly to your terminal command-line.

-Dejavu web interface also available at ![https://okusiassociates.com/dejavu/]
+(The DéjàVu web interface is also available [here](https://okusiassociates.com/dejavu/).)

 ## Requirements
-Typically only tested on Ubuntu Linux, but other platforms may require minor adjustments.
-You will need to obtain an API key from openAI in order to get started.
+For the moment, DéjàVu GPT-3 Terminal has only been tested on Ubuntu Linux.
+Other platforms may require minor adjustments.

+You will need to obtain an API key from [openAI](https://openai.com) in order to run this program.

 ## Installation
 You should have copied down your openAI API key and organization ID (if applicable).
 Update your environment variables as follows: